Thanks for visiting my Breast Cancer Diary. I hope you find within it something that will help you.

 He asked if I had a good support group, he gave me the name of someone who works for the Cancer Council, and sat and called the surgeon to whom he wanted to refer me.
 He really wanted me to be seen that day, I could tell, but whether it was because he considered it urgent or because he just wanted me to be saved from worrying for too long, I didn’t know.
 But the doctor wasn’t available until Monday (this was Friday) so he booked an appointment with the surgeon’s receptionist.
 He was very kind.
 He asked me if I had any questions, we discussed what would probably happen next (surgical intervention) and as I was leaving, I reached out and took his hand and thanked him.
 There was a split second when he looked like he wanted to give me a hug but I guess he thought better of it and didn’t.
 I do remember thinking “I will never be the same person again” and as I left I mentioned something about starting out on an interesting journey.
 I had no idea how “interesting” it would get!

 But I drove home in tears.
 I cried on and off for the remainder of the day, in between calling to cancel clients and reading my cancer books.
-I was drawn to a book which was my mother’s called “Breast Cancer – What You Should Know (But May Not Be Told) About Prevention, Diagnosis and Treatment” by Steve Austin, ND and Cathy Hitchcock, MSW.
-It was comforting to have it on hand and I read lots of great information (you can still get this book by clicking here) and learned some questions I should ask the surgeon.
+I was drawn to a book which was my mother’s called “Breast Cancer – What You Should Know (But May Not Be Told) About Prevention, Diagnosis and Treatment” by Steve Austin, ND and Cathy Hitchcock, MSW (it’s on my Recommended Reading page).
+It was comforting to have it on hand and I read lots of great information, as well as some questions I should ask the surgeon.
 If I’d had an appointment with him today, I wouldn’t have had the time to read this book.
 I sat outside in the sunshine on the most gorgeous day and read it.
 Thank God the weather was beautiful today.
 If it had been raining, I don’t think I could have stood it.

-One of my clients who had called for an appointment today (I’m a massage therapist) dropped off a book called “Shattering the Cancer Myth” and another called “The Journey” (you can order it here).
+One of my massage clients who had called for an appointment today and got my news dropped off a book called “Shattering the Cancer Myth” and another called “The Journey” (both also on my Recommended Reading page).
 Everyone was so full of concern and love, it was absolutely wonderful.
 I’ve always known I was surrounded by beautiful people and I knew I would be alright.
 But then I remembered my mother’s journey with metastases and felt worried again.
 The “what if’s” and “buts” that you go through are terrible!

 Poor Bill.
 I didn’t want to call him and tell him this news.
 Or Carol.
 They both received the news with love and concern for me and how I was doing but I’m sure they hung up the phone and cried.
 I did not want to be the bearer of this kind of news.